Know the facts about substance use disorder in Indiana.

 Treatment types include, but are not limited to:

-To treat a disease, one needs to know the signs of the disease.
-Being aware of the physical signs of addiction could help to get a person into treatment for the disease.
+Being aware of the physical signs of addiction can help get a person into treatment for the disease.

 Signs of opioid and other substance use disorders include but are not limited to: